-Renault's rear-engined Twingo puts the focus on clever design and opens a new front in the battle for city car honours.
+Renault's rear-engined Twingo puts the focus on clever design and offers am interesting option in the battle for city car honours.
 Jonathan Crouch reports.

 Ten Second Review

-The Renault Twingo switches from a front-engined front-wheel drive hatch to a rear-engined rear-wheel drive city car.
-Developed in conjunction with Daimler, Renault's baby looks set to give rivals such as the Peugeot 108 and Volkswagen up! something to worry about.
+In MK3 model form, the Renault Twingo has switched from a front-engined front-wheel drive hatch to a rear-engined rear-wheel drive city car.
+Developed in conjunction with Daimler, Renault's baby aims to give rivals such as the Peugeot 108 and Volkswagen up! something to worry about.